 Jason Perlioni became the second Vice President of Investments and Chief Investment Officer for Johns Hopkins University in June, 2017.
 In this role, Mr. Perlioni oversees all aspects of the investment program for over $8 billion of endowment and other investment assets for the University and affiliated organizations.

-The Chief Investment Officer is accountable to the University’s Board of Trustees and the Vice President, Chief Financial Officer and Treasurer, with primary responsibility of articulating and executing the investment strategy as leader of the Office of Investment Management.
+The Chief Investment Officer is accountable to the University’s Board of Trustees and the Senior Vice President, Finance & Administration, with primary responsibility of articulating and executing the investment strategy as leader of the Investment Office.
 Central to this role is the investment of the University’s endowment portfolio, with the long-term goal of achieving strong compounded returns that increase the University’s ability to achieve its stated mission over long time horizons.
 Mr. Perlioni serves on multiple committees as part of university leadership team.

-Mr. Perlioni holds an MBA in Finance from the University of Chicago Booth School of Business, a BS in Chemical Engineering from Rice University, and earned the Chartered Financial Analyst (CFA) designation.
-He serves on several non-profit boards, including the Rice Alumni board, the Council for the Rice Initiative for the Study of Economics (RISE) and the Invest for Kids Advisory Committee, and currently serves on the Art Institute of Chicago Investment Committee as an Advisor.
+Mr. Perlioni holds an MBA in Finance from the University of Chicago Booth School of Business, a BS in Chemical Engineering from Rice University.
+He has served on several non-profit boards, including the Rice Alumni board, the Council for the Rice Initiative for the Study of Economics (RISE) and the Invest for Kids Advisory Committee, and currently serves on the Art Institute of Chicago Investment Committee as an Advisor.